Search

 How Computer Vision Works

 The most popular image recognition algorithms (e.g., YOLOv3, YOLOR, VGG, ResNet) are pre-trained and benchmarked on massive public datasets with already annotated images (such as Microsoft COCO or Google OID).
-Image annotation is the technique to label images (image tagging) or video frames manually to provide ground-truth data that can be used to train a machine-learning algorithm.
+Image annotation is the technique to label digital images (image tagging) or video frames manually to provide ground-truth data that can be used to train a machine-learning algorithm.

 Person detection algorithm to count people

-Component of a Computer Vision System
+Components of a Computer Vision System

 A modern deep learning computer vision system typically contains the following components: